Shahu Khel

 Shahu Khel, also spelt Shahukhel, is a town of Hangu District in the Khyber-Pakhtunkhwa province of Pakistan.
 It is located at 33°35'19N 71°7'21E with an altitude of 807 metres.
-Shahu Khel is located at the boundary of Orakzi Agency and thus attacked for so many times by the Orgakzi Tribes and killed people and destroyed properties.
+Shahu Khel is located at the boundary of Orakzai Agency.
+A beautiful river is running beside the village Shahu Khel and its landscape is attractive due to its variations.